Code-Institute-Submissions/StephenKennyGains-FriendlyFitness_NovResub/README.md

 - The HTML templates were validated using [W3 Validator](https://validator.w3.org/nu/#textarea).
 No major errors were returned for the HTML segments.
 - The CSS style sheet was validated using [W3C Validator](https://jigsaw.w3.org/css-validator/#validate_by_input) and no errors were returned.
 - The JavaScript files were run through [JSHint](https://jshint.com/) and no errors were found apart from a few missing semi-colons which were added.
 Also, the project was run through whilst checking for any issues in the console.
 No errors were found.
 - The code was validated using [PEP8](http://pep8online.com/).
-No errors were returned.
+Some Line too long errors were returned but in the interest of time, I did not change all of these.
 - The finished project was also run through [Wave](https://wave.webaim.org/) to check for issues with contrast styling and HTML structure.

 # Responsive Testing

 Responsive Testing dont mainly through Developer Tools for the following-

-- iPhone X
+- iPhone 12
-- iPhone 8
+- iPhone 6/7/8
-- Samsung S21 FE
-- Samsung S10+
+- Samsung Galaxy S20 Ultra
-- Samsung Galaxy Z Flip3
+- Samsung Galaxy S8+
+- Pixel 5
-- iPad Pro 9.7"
+- iPad Air
-- MacBook Pro 13"
+- IPad Mini
+- 4k 27" Screens
+- 1080p 24" Screens
+- 1080p 18" Screens

 # Bugs Found